tembo-io/website/landing/src/content/blog/2024-02-14-mongoalternative-stack/index.md

 Essentially, we achieve this by running FerretDB’s docker image in a kubernetes deployment next to Postgres.

 To provide a bit more detail, this process first required creating a novel TCP ingress routing in line with [FerretDB's secure connection instructions](https://docs.ferretdb.io/security/tls-connections/).
-Once established, a Kubernetes Service and ingress resource [Tembo currently uses Traefik](https://doc.traefik.io/traefik/middlewares/overview/) could be created.
+Once established, a Kubernetes Service and ingress resource could be created.
-Finally, we generate a template by which we could [loading FerretDB via our kubernetes operator](https://github.com/tembo-io/tembo/blob/main/tembo-operator/src/stacks/templates/mongo_alternative.yaml).
+Finally, we generated a template by which we could [load FerretDB via our kubernetes operator](https://github.com/tembo-io/tembo/blob/main/tembo-operator/src/stacks/templates/mongo_alternative.yaml).

 ![app_service](./app_service.png 'app_service')
 Figure 2.
-Diagram of appService.
+Diagram of Tembo's MongoAlternative Stack-specific appService.

 ## Migrate your Mongo apps to Postgres
 Before migrating from any database, it’s advisable to run pre-migration testing.